 ALC_DEL.1 covers the packing and shipment.
-The site is only responsible for the packing.
 The shipment itself is outside the responsibility of the site.
 The component is included to support the reuse of the evaluation results and to enable the justification of a TOE evaluation regarding ALC_DEL.1.